Beckdus/Guild-on-Base-Learn-Roles/README.md

-data optimization and future rol
+data optimization and future ro